theaaravagarwal/Aarav_BlueStampPortfolio/index.md

     - Step Detection
     - Distance Estimation

-**1. Movement Detection**
+1. Movement Detection

-    The movement detection algorithm:

     ```cpp
     static float lastRoll = roll, lastPitch = pitch; //temporary values to find the respective delta values
-    const float EULER_MOVEMENT_THRESHOLD = 5.0f; //degrees, the amount of movement required to register movement
+    const float threshold = 5.0f; //degrees, the amount of movement required to register movement
     float deltaRoll = fabs(roll-lastRoll); //we take the delta roll
     float deltaPitch = fabs(pitch-lastPitch); //then we take the delta pitch

+    if (deltaRoll>threshold||deltaPitch>threshold) {
-    if (deltaRoll>EULER_MOVEMENT_THRESHOLD||deltaPitch>EULER_MOVEMENT_THRESHOLD) { //this line just checks if either delta pitch or roll exceeds the threshold we defined above
+        //the above line checks if either delta pitch or
+        //delta roll exceeds the threshold
         if (!isMoving) { //if we are not already moving
             isMoving = 1; //we change our flag for movement to true
             //an action can be performed here